ElRoy14/ElRoy14/README.md

 Hello everyone!!
-'Im a Backend developer, passionate about technology and creation, always acquiring new knowledge,  i have been studying software development in an institutionalized and sef-taught way for more than two years, i like to collaborate with colleagues who share my desire to improve and set myself new challenges to try my level.
+'Im a Backend developer, passionate about technology and creation, always acquiring new knowledge,  i have been studying software development in an institutionalized and self-taught way for more than two years, i like to collaborate with colleagues who share my desire to improve and set myself new challenges to try my level.
 </div>
 <!--end about me -->